 We take a look at some of the most innovative trackers and gadgets both available now and coming soon, that are geared specifically for women's health and fitness needs.

 This wearable falls under many categories including fertility tech and pregnancy tech but it's also helpful for women who want to closely follow their hormonal cycles.
-We spoke with Lea von Bidder, co-founder of Ava, who has said that the company wants to help women track their bodies better.
+Lea von Bidder, co-founder of Ava, has said that the company wants to help women track their bodies better.

-Based on a clinical study at the University Hospital of Zurich, the makers of the sensor packed bracelet claim it can detect 5.3 fertile days in a women's menstrual cycle with 89% accuracy while detecting the wearer's chances of conceiving each month, compared with no tracker at all and trying once a week.
+Based on a clinical study at the University Hospital of Zurich, the makers of the sensor packed bracelet – which is worn during sleep – claim it can detect 5.3 fertile days in a women's menstrual cycle with 89% accuracy while detecting the wearer's chances of conceiving each month, compared with no tracker at all and trying once a week.

 Pelvic floor exercises are beneficial for all women, improving bladder and bowel control, as well as helping when recovering from childbirth.
 Elvie is a tampon-like device that provides five-minute workouts for your pelvic floor muscles, in conjunction with a smartphone app.
 It's simple to set up, requiring users to choose a program and strength rating, before completing kegel exercises.
 It's also possible to use anywhere (if you feel comfortable doing so), thanks to its discreet nature.